 Mudbone Grown believes in creating kinship, fostering cultural pride and community through the cultivation of land ownership, food production, and community building in the Portland metro area.
 At the start of COVID, through community efforts and donations, they have been able to pay 15 Black farm workers a living wage and provide produce and other essential items to over 400 black families.

-Hope Renovations trainees (who are graduating this week!) from our second cohort wit instructor Sandy DeWeese (far L)
+Hope Renovations trainees (who are graduating this week!) with instructor Sandy DeWeese (far L)

 Hope Renovations inspires hope in women and older adults for a joyful and fulfilling future.
 They empower women to pursue living-wage jobs in the construction trades, via their hands-on training program, which provides repairs and renovations that enable older adults to stay in their homes as they age.